peterkimzz/aws-ssm-send-command/README.md

 ### `command`

-Bash command you want to execute in a EC2 Computer.
+Bash command you want to execute in a EC2 instance.

 ```yml
 # default